113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 {: codeblock}

-This command synchronizes A record(IP V4 address) of virtual server instance with ID `12345678` to DNS server and sets TTL of this A record to 3600.
+This command synchronizes an A record (IP V4 address) of virtual server instance with ID `12345678` to DNS server and sets the `TTL` of this A record to 3600.

 ## ibmcloud sl vs edit
 {: #sl_vs_edit}